 Aileron Differential Suppression

-To counter this, diff should be suprressed gradually as the brakes are deployed.
+To counter this, diff should be suppressed gradually as the brakes are deployed.
 Some radios have diff suppression built in (Multiplex Royal Evo/Pro/Profi).
 Other radios (e.g. Profi 4000, OpenTx) require it to be programmed explicitly.

 In flight adjustment